WebOfTrustInfo/rwot3-sf/draft-documents/plenaries/2-lightning.md

 The question is essentially _when do you step in as a guardian?_ And _what rules do you need to follow?_ This requires _digital guardians_ who look after other peoples' identities.
 (There are technical ways to do this, but we need something that the rest of the world can use.)

+Another question is, _are current models of guardians and godparents and such translateable into the digital world?_

+## Song of Ashok (Christopher Allen)

+This is a story.

+A child gets separated from his parents during some natural disaster.
+The child can go to a bank and enter a private room and sing a certain song.
+Then he gets access to certain funds and hire people to find his parents.

+IP38 + BIP39 encode information in words.

+An alternative proof of concept using these ideas.
+So Christopher and Chris V. came up with a new set of words that _are in iambic pentameter_, so are easier to remember.

+Another proof of concept.
+Encode into poem instead, but not (yet) a rhyming one.

+## Social Authentication (Glenn Willen)

+## (Kaliya Young)